hazelcast/hazelcast-reference-manual/src/ClientUserCodeDeployment.md

 clientConfig.setUserCodeDeploymentConfig(clientUserCodeDeploymentConfig);
 ```

-Note that user code deployment should also be enabled on members to use this feature.
+Note that User Code Deployment should also be enabled on the members to use this feature.

 ```java
 Config config = new Config();